ABZ-Aaron/CoinCap-API-Pipeline/notes/instructions.md

 ```bash
 docker system prune -a --volumes
 ```
-* Warning - this will delete all data, as you'll be removing volumes
+* Warning - this will delete all coin data and metabase data, as you'll be removing volumes which are used to persist data.

 ## Shut Down EC2